Motion to Suppress Evidence Seized Incident to Arrest in Michigan

 Michigan Motion to Suppress Attorneys

-If you are accused of a felony or misdemeanor offense and are concerned about your rights, being treated fairly in court, and obtaining the best possible outcome, LEWIS & DICKSTEIN, P.L.L.C. can help you.
+If you are accused of a felony or misdemeanor offense and are concerned about your rights, being treated fairly in court, and obtaining the best possible outcome, the good and affordable attorneys with LEWIS & DICKSTEIN, P.L.L.C. can help you.
 Our Michigan Motion to Suppress Attorneys have decades of experience winning for clients in courts throughout Michigan.
-We routinely file motions to suppress evidence in cases where we find that our client’s rights have been violated.
+We routinely file Motions to Suppress evidence in cases where our client’s rights have been violated.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.